bullmoose20/MK-Docs/README.md

 ```
 ````

-As this branch is subject to extreme change, there is no promise of the feature being documented in the [nightly](https://metamanager.wiki/en/nightly/) branch of the wiki and all discussions relating to changes made in the nightly branch will be held within the [Komet Discord Server](https://metamanager.wiki/en/latest/discord/).
+As this branch is subject to extreme change, there is no promise of the feature being documented in the [nightly](https://metamanager.wiki/en/nightly/) branch of the wiki and all discussions relating to changes made in the nightly branch will be held within the [Kometa Discord Server](https://metamanager.wiki/en/latest/discord/).
 </details>

 ## Discord Support Server

-If you're looking for support for any questions or issues you might have, or if you just want to be a part of our growing community, Join the [Komet Discord Server](https://metamanager.wiki/en/latest/discord/).
+If you're looking for support for any questions or issues you might have, or if you just want to be a part of our growing community, Join the [Kometa Discord Server](https://metamanager.wiki/en/latest/discord/).

 ## Feature Requests

-At Komet, we value our community's input and actively seek feedback to drive the evolution of our product.
-We want to hear your ideas on how to enhance Komet, and we encourage you to visit our [Feature Request](https://features.metamanager.wiki/features) page to share your thoughts or vote on what features you would like to see added next.
-Your voice matters and helps shape the future of Komet, so please don't hesitate to join in the conversation and be a part of our community-driven development process.
+At Kometa, we value our community's input and actively seek feedback to drive the evolution of our product.
+We want to hear your ideas on how to enhance Kometa, and we encourage you to visit our [Feature Request](https://features.metamanager.wiki/features) page to share your thoughts or vote on what features you would like to see added next.
+Your voice matters and helps shape the future of Kometa, so please don't hesitate to join in the conversation and be a part of our community-driven development process.

 ## Errors and Configuration Questions

-If you're having trouble, we recommend first joining the [Komet Discord Server](https://metamanager.wiki/en/latest/discord/) and seeking support there.
+If you're having trouble, we recommend first joining the [Kometa Discord Server](https://metamanager.wiki/en/latest/discord/) and seeking support there.
 If that isn't possible for you, here's what you can do:

 * If you get an error, update to the latest version and check if the issue persists.
 If it does, report the bug by filling out the [Bug Report](https://github.com/meisnate12/Plex-Meta-Manager/issues/new?assignees=meisnate12&labels=status%3Anot-yet-viewed%2C+bug&template=bug_report.md&title=Bug%3A+) template.
-* If you spot a mistake or have an idea to improve the [Komet Wiki](https://metamanager.wiki/), submit a request using the [Wiki Request](https://github.com/meisnate12/Plex-Meta-Manager/issues/new?assignees=meisnate12&labels=status%3Anot-yet-viewed%2C+documentation&template=3.docs_request.yml&title=%5BDocs%5D%3A+) template.
+* If you spot a mistake or have an idea to improve the [Kometa Wiki](https://metamanager.wiki/), submit a request using the [Wiki Request](https://github.com/meisnate12/Plex-Meta-Manager/issues/new?assignees=meisnate12&labels=status%3Anot-yet-viewed%2C+documentation&template=3.docs_request.yml&title=%5BDocs%5D%3A+) template.
 * If you have a question about metadata configuration, start a discussion on the [Discussions](https://github.com/meisnate12/Plex-Meta-Manager/discussions).
-Remember, the community helps shape the future of Komet, so your input is valuable!
+Remember, the community helps shape the future of Kometa, so your input is valuable!

 For support on any of the above, visit the [Discord server](https://metamanager.wiki/en/latest/discord/).